 \section{Conclusion and further work}

-In this paper, we have proposed, for the first time, a multi-objective model for NMF that takes into account several data fitting terms.
-We then proposed to tackle this problem with a weighted-sum approach with carefully chosen weights, and designed MU to minimize the corresponding objective function.
+In this paper, we have proposed an NMF model that takes into account several data fitting terms.
+We then proposed to tackle this problem with a weighted-sum approach with carefully chosen weights, and designed variations of MU algorithm to minimize the corresponding objective function.
 We used this model to design a DR-NMF algorithm, inspired from the Frank-Wolfe algorithm, that allows to obtain NMF solutions with low reconstruction errors with respect to several objective functions.
-We illustrated the effectiveness of this approach on synthetic, document and audio datasets.
-For audio datasets, DR-NMF provided particularly stunning results, being able to obtain solutions with significantly lower IS and KL errors (simultaneously), while generating meaningful solutions under different noise models or statistics.
-It is our hope that the algorithm for DR-NMF that we proposed in Algorithm~\ref{algo:drnmf} resolves the long-standing debate~\cite{virtanen2007monaural, fevotte2009nonnegative} on whether to use IS- or KL-NMF for audio datasets.
-Using DR-NMF provides a safe alternative when one is uncertain of the noise statistics of audio datasets; the noise statistics is rarely, if at all, known in practice.
+We illustrated the effectiveness of this approach on synthetic, document and audio data sets.
+For audio data sets, DR-NMF provided particularly stunning results, being able to obtain solutions with significantly lower IS and KL errors (simultaneously), while generating meaningful solutions under different noise models or statistics.

+It is our hope that the proposed algorithms for DR-NMF (Algorithm~\ref{algo:drnmf}) resolve the long-standing debate~\cite{virtanen2007monaural, fevotte2009nonnegative} on whether to use IS- or KL-NMF for audio data sets.

+Using DR-NMF provides a safe alternative when one is uncertain of the noise statistics of audio data sets.
+Indeed, the noise statistics is rarely, if at all, known in practice.

 Possible further research include the design of more efficient algorithms to solve multi-objective NMF, the extension of our distributionally robust model to low-rank tensor decompositions, and the refinment of our model by adding additional penalty terms or contraints to exploit properties, such as sparsity, smoothness or minimum volume~\cite{cichocki2009nonnegative, gillis2014, fu2018nonnegative}, in the decompositions.
-Another challenging direction of research is to consider the DR-NMF problem with an countably infinite uncertainty set $\Omega$, e.g., $\Omega = [0,2]$. \ngi{Finally, an important direction of research that we plan to investigate is the design of an efficient algorithm for DR-NMF with convergence guarantees; see Section~\ref{sec:algoDRNMF}.}
+Another challenging direction of research is to consider the DR-NMF problem with an uncountably infinite uncertainty set $\Omega$ such as $\Omega = [0,2]$. \ngi{Finally, an important direction of research that we plan to investigate is the design of an efficient algorithm for DR-NMF with convergence guarantees; see Section~\ref{sec:algoDRNMF}.}